 Anderson Seamus LeeUndergraduate Student

-Anderson Lee is a third-year undergraduate student at UC Berkeley studying Bioengineering with a focus on Synthetic and Computational Biology.
-He is currently optimizing the production of biopharmaceuticals to be utilized during space travel.
+Anderson Lee was a third-year undergraduate student at UC Berkeley studying Bioengineering with a focus on Synthetic and Computational Biology.
+He was optimizing the production of biopharmaceuticals to be utilized during space travel.
 In previous companies, he has developed an ELISA procedure to determine the concentration of a tumor-detecting drug in biological samples and enhanced a mobile, quick diagnostic machine that scans for viruses.
 Previous to the Arkin Lab, he worked in Mohammed Mofrad’s Cell and Biomechanics Laboratory at UC Berkeley where he used neural networks with backpropagation to predict a virus’ host based on the genome of the virus.
 In the future, he sees himself using synthetic biology to conquer problems inherent to the nature of space travel.
 He believes that technology already present in nature and perfected with evolution can be the key to send humans to other planets.